Babies and Pets – How to Introduce, Benefits & Safety Tips

 Implement a New Routine

-1. Changes in Behavior
+1. Changes in Behaviour

 If your pet is prone to playfully jumping on people or barking, teach them not to do it anymore.
-Though much of your pet’s behavior may be harmless to adults, with children even a simple scratch or a playful nip can have long-lasting consequences.
+Though much of your pet’s behaviour may be harmless to adults, with children even a simple scratch or a playful nip can have long-lasting consequences.

 2. Mark the Space

-When your Baby arrives
+When Your Baby Arrives

 When introducing a baby to pets, it is important to take it slow and easy.
 A positive and non-threatening environment can help with this.
 One way of doing this is to have one member of your family welcome the pet first and wait till your pet is calm.
 Then, slowly introduce the pet to the baby and let it investigate.
-Be sure to reward any good behavior and always keep dogs on a leash and a close watch on cats while they are near the baby.
-And do not forget to spend some quality time with your pet each day even after baby arrives.
+Be sure to reward any good behaviour and always keep dogs on a leash and a close watch on cats while they are near the baby.
+And do not forget to spend some quality time with your pet each day even after your baby arrives.
 As little as five minutes can work wonders for your pet.

 Pros of Having a Pet